Protecting Australia’s Banana Industry

 DAFF invites you to join their in-person and virtual information sessions on the assessment of alternative measures for fresh Cavendish bananas from the Philippines.

-At these sessions, we will explain the assessment process, how we will engage with you and answer any of your questions.
+At these sessions, they will explain the assessment process, how we will engage with you and answer any of your questions.

 WHEN & WHERE: